About

 2018 A Public Library of and for Listening · Group exhibition and events programme organised with Cannach Macbride · Glasgow International · The Mitchell Library · Glasgow

-2018 Spin the Bottle · Installation and workshop series for children and families · ‘We Are Having a Little Flirt’ · Curated by Ned Mc Connell & Paula Zambrano · The Pump House Gallery · London
+2018 Spin the Bottle · Installation and workshop series for children and families · ‘We Are Having a Little Flirt’ · Cur. by Ned Mc Connell & Paula Zambrano · The Pump House Gallery · London

 2017 Songs for Another Voice · ‘Laboratory of Dark Matters’ listening Session w/Evan Ifekoya and Rachel Finney · Guest Projects · London